-Moms we know often complain that suddenly their 6-month-old won’t sleep through the night anymore or that their 6-month-old is waking up every two hours.
+Parents often complain that suddenly their 6-month-old won’t sleep through the night anymore or that baby is now waking up every two hours.
 There are a number of things that could cause 6-month-old sleep regression.

 How can I sleep-train my 6-month-old?

-My 6-month-old is sleeping on stomach.
+My 6-month-old is sleeping on their stomach.
 Is that okay?

-If your 6-month-old baby sleeps on her tummy, it’s probably totally fine, so long as she’s rolling over by herself and able to hold up her head and shoulders.
-Still, put baby to sleep on her back.
-If she chooses to flip to her tummy, you shouldn’t worry about SIDS at this point.
+If your 6-month-old baby sleeps on their tummy, it’s probably totally fine, so long as they’re rolling over and able to hold up their head and shoulders.
+Still, you should always put baby to sleep on their back.
+If they choose to flip to their tummy, you shouldn’t worry about SIDS at this point.

 Remember: Fun time with baby can include running errands and exercise for you, so get grocery shopping done while talking to baby about the red apples and green lettuce.

-- Vaccines: The American Academy of Pediatrics recommends a third dose of the pneumococcal (PCV13), DTaP, Hib, poliovirus, Rotavirus and Hepatitis B immunizations at the six-month visit.
+- Check baby’s vaccine schedule.
+The American Academy of Pediatrics recommends a third dose of the pneumococcal (PCV13), DTaP, Hib, poliovirus and Rotavirus.
+Some pediatricians may also give other immunizations, such as a Hepatitis B vaccine at the six-month visit.

-- Introduce water to baby in a sippy cup, if you haven’t already.
+- Introduce water to baby in a transitional cup, if you haven’t already.

-- Double check that the house is baby-proofed well.
-Baby will be crawling very soon!
+- Double-check that the house is baby-proofed well.
+Baby will be mobile very soon!